Skip to content

 People feel, in their bones, that something is wrong — misguided, malformed, maligned.
 These technologies radiate false narratives at a scale never before seen, and the body knows it.
 The soul knows it.
 The question becomes: then what?

 Many are returning to what is most natural.
 They’re leaving urban noise and nonsense for open land and rural spaces.
-They’re building homesteads, intentional settlements, and lives labeled “alternative” by those utterly dependent on the offerings of an ever-greedy technocracy.
+They’re building homesteads, intentional settlements, and lives labeled “alternative” by those blinded by the false security of urban living, while being utterly dependent on the offerings of an ever-greedy technocracy.
 They’re reading real books again.
 Writing by hand.
+Learning trades and practical life-supporting skills.
 Meeting face to face.
+Homeschooling.
 Relearning how to connect without mediation, surveillance, or convenience masquerading as progress.

-To someone old enough to remember life before the internet and smartphones, modern technology is often laughable — if not infuriating.
-The same issues of reliability, connectivity, and utility that existed in 1994 persist in 2025.
-Meanwhile, each so-called upgrade adds little more than distraction, advertising, and bandwidth-consuming noise.
-It feels increasingly clear that we’ve reached a tipping point in collective awareness regarding the false promises of technological “solutions.”
+To someone old enough to remember life before the internet and smartphones, modern technology often seems laughable, if not infuriating.
+The same issues of reliability, connectivity, and utility that existed in 1995 still persist in 2025.
+That is simply pathetic.
+Meanwhile, each so-called upgrade adds little more than distraction, advertising, bandwidth-consuming nonsense, and digital noise.
+Everything that is repairable, salvageable, and functions well is replaced or systematically erased.
+Everything tech-infused, shiny, and new is designed to serve profit margins and ensure repeated purchases, made to quickly become obsolete or break down.
+It feels increasingly clear that we have reached a tipping point in collective awareness regarding the false promises of technological “solutions.”

 This brings us back to image — and to choice.

-Carry the right energy forward.
-Shape the image deliberately — for yourself, for your family, and outward into the wider field.
-The old structures are collapsing.
-There will be uncertainty ahead.
+Carry the right energy forward, without judgment or resistance to the pervasive negative noise.
+Shape the image deliberately — for yourself, for your family, and rest assured that it will continue outward into the wider field.
+The old structures of Empire are collapsing.
+There may well be uncertainty ahead.
 But collapse is not new.
 Civilizations rise and fall.
-What is new is the scale of psychological manipulation and predictive conditioning aimed at keeping humanity divided, distrustful, and turned against itself.
+What is new and improved is the scale of psychological manipulation and predictive conditioning aimed at keeping humanity divided, distrustful, and turned against itself.
+Consider for a moment how often you berate, denigrate, judge, and hate on yourself.
+That’s not natural.

-Much of that suffering could be avoided if we paused long enough to break the pattern — to step outside consensus reality and question what we’ve been told is real, possible, and inevitable.
+Much of that suffering could be averted, if not entirely avoided if we paused long enough to break the pattern — to step outside consensus reality and question what we’ve been told is real, possible, and inevitable.

-I could write about reclaiming agency and authorship a hundred different ways, but the core truth is simple: this world constantly reveals how powerful we actually are.
+I have written about reclaiming agency and authorship a hundred different ways, but the core truth is simple: this world, your life, your body, constantly reveals how powerful we actually are.
 Image is part of that power.
 Used unconsciously, it enslaves us.
 Used deliberately, it alters our trajectory.

 A spiritual callus is not cynicism or numbness.
 It’s ethereal armor.
 It’s elevated perception.
 It’s recognizing distortion for what it is and choosing otherwise.
 And the image — the true one — is entirely within our conscious control.

 True change begins within.
-By tending our inner image with care and clarity, we not only cultivate a spiritual callus to remain steady amid distortions, but we also inspire ourselves to move differently, to act, and to dare.
+You have always known this.
+By tending our inner image with care and clarity, we not only cultivate a spiritual callus to remain steady amid distortions new and old, but we also inspire ourselves to move differently, to act, and to dare greatly.
 From that grounded place, a different future begins to emerge — quietly, naturally, and entirely through our own conscious choice.

 Solvitur ambulando